Youth voices join the community discussion aimed at creating a North Country Rural Resilience Roadmap

 Preston and other participants were brought together by the Adirondack Climate Outreach and Resilience Network (ACORN), a collaboration of the Adirondack Research Consortium, Paul Smith’s College and the Wild Center.
 Its efforts are funded by the Adirondack Foundation and NYSERDA.

 The group is hosting a series of about 10 community listening sessions in the 14 northern New York Counties over the next few months.
-They’re meeting with private sector groups, such as the forestry and outdoor recreation industries and other community stakeholders.
+They’re also meeting with private sector groups, such as the forestry and outdoor recreation industries and other community stakeholders.
 Plus, they have an online survey that anyone can fill out.

 Their goal is to better understand the needs of Adirondack communities in the face of climate change so they can create the North Country Rural Resilience Roadmap, a report that will summarize the ACORN’s findings, identify potential projects to pursue and present possible ways to fund them.